ibm-cloud-docs/codeengine/deploy.md

 You can control the maximum and minimum number of running instances of your app by changing the values of the `--min-scale` and `--max-scale` options by using the `application create` or `application update` command.

-To observe application scaling from the {{site.data.keyword.codeengineshort}} CLI:
+To observe application scaling from the {{site.data.keyword.codeengineshort}} CLI,

 1. Call the application.